The benefits of publishing in the Journal of Herbmed Pharmacology:

 This section should clearly and briefly (up to 600 words) provide an adequate background with relevant references, avoiding a detailed literature survey or a summary of the results.
 The last paragraph should address the main objectives of the work.

 Materials and Methods (Patients and Methods for clinical investigations)

-This section should provide sufficient details to allow the work to be reproduced, with details of supplier (i.e., company’s name, city, country) and catalogue number when appropriate.
+This section should provide sufficient details to allow the work to be reproduced, with details of the supplier (i.e., company’s name, city, country) and catalogue number when appropriate.
 Methods already published, should be indicated by a reference: only relevant modifications should be described.
 The company’s name, city and country of manufacturer of the major equipment should be given.
 Unexpected hazards encountered during the experimental work should be noted.
 Any unusual hazards inherent in the use of chemicals, procedures or equipments in the investigation should be clearly identified.
 In cases where a study involves the use of live animals or human subjects, the author should include a statement that all experiments were performed in compliance with the relevant laws and institutional guidelines, and also state the institutional committee(s) that has approved the experiments.
 They should also include a statement that informed consent was obtained for any experimentation with human subjects.

 Results should be clear, descriptive and concise.
 Attention should be paid to the matter of significant figures and tables.
 The same data should not be presented in more than one figure or in both a figure and a table.
 Basically, as a rule, interpretation of the results should be reserved for the discussion section of a full original research article.